watem-sedem/watem-sedem/docs/input.rst

 given percentage (100-PTEF).

-The parcel trapping efficiency for cropland is defined by the 'Parcel trapping efficiency cropland' (in % as integer16; e.g. PTEF = 87).
+The parcel trapping efficiency for cropland is defined by the 'Parcel trapping efficiency cropland' (in % as integer; e.g. PTEF = 87).

 .. math::